matt-richardson/teamcity-octopus-build-trigger-plugin/README.md

 - [x] a release is created
 - [x] a new tentacle is added

-This is very much a work in progress, but feel free to give it a go, and let me know if you face any issues.
-Constructive criticism received gratefully - this is my first real java project, and there's a lot I'm unaware of in that ecosystem.

 # Installation

 Download the [latest release](https://github.com/matt-richardson/teamcity-octopus-build-trigger-plugin/releases/latest), and drop it into your [<TeamCity Data Directory>](https://confluence.jetbrains.com/display/TCD9/TeamCity+Data+Directory)/plugins folder.
 Restart TeamCity.